Charles Yardley Turner: Muralist

 In 1905, the New York City Board of Education instituted a policy of commissioning permanent works of art for its school buildings.
 The first commission went to Turner—two large murals depicting the 1825 opening of the Erie Canal, for the DeWitt Clinton High School at 10th Avenue & West 58th Street, Manhattan.
 The first mural, Entering the Mohawk Valley, depicted Governor DeWitt Clinton and other dignitaries aboard the first barge to transverse the canal from Lake Erie to the Hudson River.
 The second, Marriage of the Waters, depicted a famous ceremony in which Governor Clinton poured an urn of Lake Erie water into the Atlantic Ocean.
 Turner was paid $3,500, one half percent of the building's construction cost.
 The school relocated to The Bronx in 1929, and the murals were taken down and reinstalled in the library of the new building.

 General Washington at Fort Lee (1910) was an unusual choice of subject for a mural, since it depicted one of the Continental Army's most humiliating defeats in the Revolutionary War.
 Fort Washington was located at the northern end of Manhattan Island, on a bluff of high land along the Hudson River.
 Fort Lee was located on the opposite side of the Hudson, atop the Palisades, in New Jersey.
 The twin forts were about 1 mi apart—separated by the width of the river—and both had been built in Summer 1776 to prevent British warships from sailing any further north up the Hudson.
 On the morning of November 16, 1776, the British Army executed a massive assault on Fort Washington, with some 8,000 soldiers attacking from the north, east and south.
-Meanwhile, HMS Pearl bombarded the fort with cannonfire from the east, and prevented Washington from sending boats with reinforcements from New Jersey.
+Meanwhile, HMS Pearl bombarded the fort with cannon fire from the east, and prevented Washington from sending boats with reinforcements from New Jersey.
 The 3,000 Continentals garrisoned at the fort fought through most of the day, hoping that reinforcements would be able to cross the Hudson by night, but the British overwhelmed the garrison by mid-afternoon.
 The commander of the fort surrendered, and more than 2,800 Continentals were taken prisoner.
 Turner's mural depicts Washington (on horseback) and his staff monitoring the attack from the opposite side of the Hudson, but powerless to intervene.
 It was this defeat and Washington's subsequent retreat that inspired Thomas Paine to pen The American Crisis, and its famous opening sentence—"These are the times that try men's souls."